Automated Livestock Payments

 Typical improvements to adjustment average, following livestock payments implementation = 1-1.5% per week.

-More than that, after determining the value at the grading station, the data collected can also assess the value after the animals have been slaughtered, boned and sold to customers.
+After determining the value at the abattoir grading station, the grading data collected can also assess the value after the animals have been slaughtered, boned and sold to customers.
 As animals are scanned in and out, data can be collected to report on when and where livestock and the meat products from processing them have gone to.

 When abattoirs need to fulfil orders according to customer profiles, designation or destination code, our grading station software automatically checks which animals match the specifications.

-Some of our customers use our software to process same day payments.
+Using our livestock payments and adjustments application, some of our customers are already processing same day payments.
 They monitor when each batch is killed, graded, the automatically price it to process the payment.

 Managing payments for sheep